 "One in four white women who sought an abortion died because of it, compared to one in two non-white women and Puerto Rican women."

-Although 17 states had legal abortion, before Roe v.
-Wade in 1973, which made it legal nationwide, for those women who didn't live in those states, back alley abortions, in addition to women trying to abort their fetus on their own was a serious problem.
+Although 17 states had legal abortions, before Roe v.
+Wade in 1973, which made it legal nationwide, for those women who didn't live in those states, back-alley abortions, in addition to women trying to abort their fetus on their own, were a serious problem.
 According to the Guttmacher Institute, it's estimated that between the 1950s and 1960s, anywhere between 200,000 and 1.2 million illegal abortions were performed a year — either in back alley situations or self-induced.
 One study found that 829,000 illegal abortions took place in North Carolina alone in 1967.
-In 1965, it's estimated that illegal abortions accounted for 17 percent of pregnancy-related deaths that year.
+In 1965, it's estimated that illegal abortions accounted for 17% of pregnancy-related deaths that year.
 Although, as the institute points out, those were just the cases that were reported.
 So it's assumed that the actual percentage is far greater.

-I spoke a few women about their own abortion experiences during this time.
-And, none of them wanted to remain anonymous and believe this is important discussion we need to be having.
+I spoke to a few women about their own abortion experiences during this time.
+And, none of them wanted to remain anonymous and believe this is an important discussion we need to be having.

 1978: Jayne's Story